CMMS Software User Licenses

 To make CMMS software licensing easier to understand, let’s think of licenses as seats at a table.

-Instead of reserving a spot for every person who needs to sit at the table, you only reserve 8 seats.
+Instead of reserving a spot for every person who would ever need to sit at the table, you only reserve a few seats.
 You know that not everyone will come to the table at the same time, and some people will only be at the table for a few minutes here and there.
-That’s concurrent user licensing in a nutshell.
+That’s concurrent licensing in a nutshell.

 With concurrent user licensing, you only purchase enough licenses to accommodate the number of people who will be logged into the software at the same time.
 If 20 people need access to the CMMS, but not all at the same time, you may only need to purchase 8 licenses.
 As you can see, concurrent user licensing keeps your software costs low by saving you from paying for unnecessary “empty” seats.

 Benefits of Concurrent User Licensing

 FTMaintenance CMMS is sold using a concurrent user licensing structure, providing many benefits to customers:

 - Lower Cost: Only pay for what you need.
 A single concurrent user license often replaces 2 to 5 named user licenses.